-Queen Delighted By Prince Harry, Meghan Markle Engagement; Royal Wedding Traditions That Harry Will Follow
+Queen Delighted By Prince Harry, Meghan Markle Engagement, Royal Wedding Traditions That Harry Will Follow

 Prince Harry and Meghan Markle are engaged and the official announcement came from Clarence House today.
 The statement released by the office of Prince Charles confirmed that the couple became engaged earlier this month in London.

-It was also disclosed that Prince Harry informed Queen Elizabeth and the rest of the Royal family about his engagement.
+It was also disclosed that Prince Harry informed Queen Elizabeth and the rest of the royal family about his engagement.
 Apart from receiving the Queen’s permission to marry, the Prince also received the blessing of Meghan’s parents, Doria Radlan and Thomas Markle.

 Variety reported that Queen Elizabeth and Prince Philip are delighted to hear about the good news.
 Prince William and Kate Middleton also expressed happiness over the announcement.

-Prince Harry and Meghan Markle are getting married in Spring 2018 and it means that the Royal wedding is just a few months away.
-In any case, since the engagement is on and the wedding date has been set already, there are some Royal wedding traditions that Prince Harry must abide by.
+Prince Harry and Meghan Markle are getting married in spring 2018 and it means that the royal wedding is just a few months away.
+In any case, since the engagement is on and the wedding date has been set already, there are some royal wedding traditions that Prince Harry must abide by.

 He has a lot to follow even if ordinary people find them odd.
-According to Mirror, here are four Royal traditions that Harry should observe on this wedding to Meghan Markle:
+According to Mirror, here are four royal traditions that Harry should observe for this wedding to Meghan Markle.

 Wedding Attire